-- All students undertaking research towards a thesis shall submit for registration a Research Proposal to the relevant Dean no later than: - (a) 2 months from the date of enrolment for the thesis work for full-time Master's students; - (b) 4 months from the date of enrolment for the thesis work for part-time Master's students; - (c) 4 months from the date of enrolment for the thesis work for full-time Master's students enrolled concurrently for thesis and course work: - (d) 6 months from the date of enrolment for doctoral students; - unless the relevant degree regulations specify otherwise. - Every Research Proposal shall be accompanied by the standard form "Application for Approval of Registration of Research Proposal" which includes a standardised agreement signed by the student, the Senior Supervisor, and the HOD/ HOS, and which sets out expectations regarding supervision, resource availability, and feedback.
+All students undertaking research towards a thesis shall submit for registration a Research Proposal to the relevant Dean no later than:

+- (a) two months from the date of enrolment for the thesis work for full-time Master's students: - (b) four months from the date of enrolment for the thesis work for part-time Master's students; - (c) four months from the date of enrolment for the thesis work for full-time Master's students enrolled concurrently for thesis and course work: - (d) six months from the date of enrolment for doctoral students; unless the relevant degree regulations specify otherwise. - Every Research Proposal shall be accompanied by the 'PhD Registration (Research Proposal)' form which includes a standardised agreement signed by the student, the Senior Supervisor, and the HOD/HOS, and which sets out expectations regarding supervision, resource availability, and feedback. - 4.
+Theses shall be written in English or Maori.
+Note: The stipulation that a thesis will be written in English or Maori does not preclude significant portions of illustrative or analytic material being written in a language other than English or Maori where this is appropriate.
+Students intending to submit and defend their thesis in te re Moari must seek permission at the time of registration.
+A recommendation will be made by the Assistant Vice-Chancellor (Maori) or nominee on the candidate's fluency and literacy in te re Maori in the thesis subject and the likelihood of being able to find appropriately qualified examiners for the thesis.